stefanhaustein/flowgrid/README.md

   - When adding a constant to an input, the type should be inferred
   - When adding an output port to an exisingt connection, the type should be inferred
   - The array editor should support drag and drop
+  - It should be possible to pull connection out of unconnected branches

 - Code
   - Publish full source code on GitHub